PART ONE OF THE SERIES

 First, consider the age(s) of your child(ren).
 Figure out what their ability level is.
 Ask yourself what they are interested in.
 Next, pay attention to what they talk about the most.
 Also consider what they tell you they like the best.
 Figure out what skill you want them to learn.
 Once you’ve brought those things to mind, start your search.

 Get a simple notebook, sheets of scrap paper, or post-it type note paper.
-Keep it nearby as you browse here at Craft Fun for Kids.com and the rest of the web for ideas, tutorials and printables you want to enjoy making with your kids.
+Keep it nearby as you browse here at FlowerdanceStudio.com and the rest of the web for ideas, tutorials and printables you want to enjoy making with your kids.
+Jot those ideas down as soon as you come across them so you’re sure to rmember.
 Alternately, you could just bookmark each project as you come across it.
 If the post you find has a tutorial, it might be easier to print it out.

 My Kids Arts and Crafts Activity Planner Printable includes a sheet to use to collect and organize your ideas.
-Print it as many times as you wish!
+Once you download it from the Freebie Library, print it as many times as you wish!
 It’s the perfect place to keep track of everything you’ve found.

 It’s likely that you’ve easily found LOTS of great ideas during your online search and want to simply jump in and play.
 Wait a minute though!
 You’ve got one main thing to decide.
 In order to stay organized, and keep your sanity, you have to decide what project you’ll play with and when.